pragya-p-github/ACM_Project/README.md

 ## Searchresults

 The system includes a functionality that enables users to search for previously shortened URLs based on different criteria.
 For URL searches, a dropdown menu is available with three options: short URL, original URL, and note.
 Users can select one of these options and input a keyword to perform the search.
 The keywords can be any word present in the URL or related notes.
-Upon initiating a search, a GET request is sent to the backend API, containing the chosen search criteria and keyword. /// The resulting search outcomes are displayed, featuring the shortened URL, the timestamp of the last click (if available), and a clickable link to visit the shortened URL.///
+Upon initiating a search, a GET request is sent to the backend API, containing the chosen search criteria and keyword.
+The resulting search outcomes are displayed, featuring the shortened URL, the timestamp of the last click (if available), and a clickable link to visit the shortened URL.

 ## API REQUESTS